Showing posts with label word of the day. Show all posts

 False Dichotomy: claiming that just two (or very few) options exist, ignoring other, valid options.

-(Latin: "falsus dilemma"; also known as "black-and-white thinking", the "nirvana fallacy" or the "perfect solution fallacy"; related to "false analogy")
+(Latin: "falsus dilemma"; also known as "black-and-white thinking", the "nirvana fallacy" or the "perfect solution fallacy"; related to "false analogy"; may be related to the "Continuum Fallacy")

 Formal Fallacy: When the conclusion of a claim does not logically follow from the premises.